Local Well-posedness of Two Dimensional SQG Equation and Related Models: Introduction and main results

 In this paper, we also consider the following transport equation with nonlocal velocity, in which the velocity is not divergence-free:

 where $\nabla=(\partial_1, \partial_2).$ One motivation of \eqref{tr-s-port} is that it can be regarded as a model equation for understanding the $\text{SQG}$ equation.
-Very recently, Dong and Li \cite{[DL]} showed that certain radial solutions develop gradient blow-up in finite time.
+Very recently, Dong and Li \cite{[DL]} showed that certain radial solutions develop gradient blow-up in finite time to \eqref{tr-s-port} with $\alpha=\frac{1}{2}$.
+Formation of singularity for more general case was investigated in \cite{[D]} and \cite{[JZ]}.
 Chae in \cite{[C]} proved the local well-posedness of \eqref{tr-s-port} in N-dimensional space for $0<\alpha<1$.
 More precisely, the author obtained in \cite{[C]} the existence and uniqueness of local smooth solution to \eqref{tr-s-port} in $H^s(\R^N)$ with $s>\frac{N}{2}+1$ for $0<\alpha\leq\frac{1}{2}$ and with $s>\frac{N}{2}+2$ for $\frac{1}{2}<\alpha\leq1$.

 The aim of this paper is to provide a new and elementary proof for the local existence and uniqueness of classical solutions of \eqref{GSQG} and \eqref{tr-s-port} when $0<\alpha\leq\frac{1}{2}$ via the contraction mapping principle.
 Our main results can be stated as